GDSC-IIIT-Dharwad/bookingcom-frontend/CONTRIBUTING.md

 A clear and concise commit message is important for maintaining the project's history and making it easier for others to understand the changes that were made.
 It is a good practice to prefix the commit message with the type of change, for example, `feat:` for a new feature, `fix:` for a bug fix, and `docs:` for documentation changes.
 For example, a commit message for a bug fix could be `fix: resolved issue with login functionality` and for a new feature, it could be `feat: added new dashboard to track user data`.

+### Branch naming

+It is a good practice to name the branch that you are working on with a descriptive name that is related to the changes that you are making.
+For example, if you are working on a new feature, you could name the branch `feature/new-dashboard` or if you are fixing a bug, you could name the branch `bugfix/login-error`.

+### Variable naming

+It is important to use descriptive names for variables, functions, and other identifiers.
+This makes it easier to understand the code and to find and fix bugs.
+It is also a good practice to use camelCase for variable names and PascalCase for component names.

+### Comments

+Comments are important for explaining the code and for making it easier to understand.
+It is a good practice to add comments to explain the purpose of the code and to add comments to explain any complex logic.
+It is also a good practice to add comments to explain any workarounds or hacks that were used to fix bugs or to implement a specific feature.s

 ### Folder structure